indexofire/django-cms-content/README.rst

 2.2 Setup
 *****************************

+You can add these in settings.py

 2.2.1 WYSIWYG Editor:

-The default WYSIWYG editor is WYMEditor.
-You can use TinyMCE instead by adding CMS_CONTENT_EDITOR in your project settings.py
+The default WYSIWYG editor is `WYMEditor`.
+You can use `TinyMCE` or `MarkItUp` by adding `CMS_CONTENT_EDITOR` in your project settings.py

 ::